Spanish frigate Esmeralda

-Esmeralda was a 44-gun frigate built in Port Mahón, Balearic Islands in 1791 for the Spanish Navy.
-The First Chilean Navy Squadron, under the command of Thomas Cochrane, captured her on the night of 5 November 1820.
-She was renamed Valdivia in Chilean service.
-She was beached at Valparaíso in June 1825.
+Esmeralda was a 40-gun frigate of the Spanish Navy.
+Built in Mahón, Menorca and launched in 1791, she was captured by the First Chilean Navy Squadron on 5 November 1820.
+She was renamed Valdivia in Chilean service, and was beached at Valparaíso in June 1825.

 Spanish career

-The ship was 950 tons burthen frigate designed by engineer Bouyón in the Balearic Islands.
+Esmeralda was a 950 tons burthen 40-gun frigate designed by Julián de Retamosa.
+Built under the direction of Honorato de Bouyon y Serze in Mahón, Menorca, she was launched in 1791.
+In April 1793, captained by José Pascual de Bonanza, Esmeralda captured the French privateer corvette République and brought her into Alicante.

-After the defeat in the Battle of Chacabuco the Spanish government ordered Esmeralda to sail from Cádiz on 6 May 1817 under the command of Captain Luis Goic with a convoy that included the ships Reina de los Ángeles, San José, San Juan, Castilla, Tagle, and Primorosa Mariana.
-The convoy arrived in Callao on 30 September 1817; Tagle had already arrived on 21 August.
+After the Spanish defeat at Chacabuco on February 1817, Esmeralda was ordered to sail from Cádiz on 6 May under Captain Luis Coig with a convoy that included the ships Reina de los Ángeles, San José, San Juan, Castilla, Tagle, and Primorosa Mariana.
+The convoy arrived in Callao on 30 September; Tagle had already arrived on 21 August.

-On 31 March 1818 Esmeralda, the most powerful Spanish warship on the Pacific coast, joined Pezuela and Potrillo in the blockade of Valparaíso.
+On 31 March 1818, Esmeralda, the most powerful Spanish warship on the Pacific coast, joined Pezuela and Potrillo in the blockade of Valparaíso.
 On 27 April, Chilean ship Lautaro came alongside Esmeralda, but she made such poor contact that fewer than 20 men from Lautaro were able to get on board Esmeralda.
 Although the boarders were unable to capture Esmeralda, the Spanish ships abandoned the blockade.